-- You are covered for up to \$25,000 every year when travelling outside the United States under your worldwide emergency care coverage.
-Costs the exceed this amount will not be covered. - Transportation back to the United States from another country and medication purchased while outside the United States are not covered.
+- You are covered for up to \$25,000 every year when travelling outside the United States for 6 months or less under CareAdvantage Emergency Travel Benefit.
+Costs exceeding this amount will not be covered. - Your life or physical functioning would be at risk without immediate care. - A healthcare professional provides treatment at a healthcare facility. - After getting care, submit proof of payment and medical records with a Direct Member Reimbursement (DMR) Form for claim review. - Transportation back to the United States from another country and medication purchased while outside the United States are not covered.